 • Change single glazed windows to double.
 Three out of the five windows on the back of our home are double glazed, and one of the three on the front.
 I’m at a loss as to why the previous owners didn’t do them all at once, apart from one being a huge bay window and two very tall sash windows, it was probably a cost thing!
 Double glazing would mean it is quieter inside and warmer in the winter so would reduce the energy consumption for a future buyer

 • New Bathroom.
-As I wrote in this post the bathroom is really dated, wall to ceiling tiles (and not nice ones at that) and a dated bathroom suite.
+As I’ve written before the bathroom is really dated, wall to ceiling tiles (and not nice ones at that) and a dated bathroom suite.
 A new bathroom that makes better use of the space would definitely make it more desirable to potential buyers.

 • New carpet throughout.
 All the bedrooms and living rooms are carpeted with horrible brown ‘tenant friendly’ carpet that was here when we moved in, as the place had tenants in before we bought it.
 We did seriously think about changing the carpets to something that wasn’t a) brown and b) ancient and sticky in places, but we decided that whilst we still had two young kids and not a lot of money to spend after buying a house that we would wait till we are planning on selling and then replace the carpet throughout.
 At the moment it means we just use large rugs to make it look more pleasing to the eye and don’t have to worry about playdough/food/goodness knows what else being dropped on it!

 For more ideas take a look at Carpetright’s guide to buying and selling, at the moment they’ve got a competition running to win a hamper of goodies and £500 to spend on the site to get some new flooring for your home!